XETKR-AM: History

 XENJ-AM received its concession on March 21, 1961.
 It operated from Guadalupe and was owned by Remigio González González.
 Radio Triunfos, S.A. became the concessionaire in July 1964, with the callsign changing to the current XETKR.
 Daytime power was raised from 1,000 to 5,000 watts by the 1980s and then to 10,000 in the 1990s.
+Since its launch, the station carried a Regional Mexican/ranchera format, which lasted for 65 years, until on September 21, 2026, it switched to a Christian radio format known as "Radio Vida", rebroadcasting programming originating from Houston station KLVL.
+The ranchera music format continues as a commercial-free online stream on Multimedios Radio's website.